Last Updated on

 How Long Does it Take to Become a Therapist?

 In most cases, becoming a therapist will take at least around seven to fifteen years following graduation from high school.
-Most therapists need a bachelor’s degree (which takes four years to earn on average), some work experience or volunteering experience, and then a master’s degree (which takes about two to three years on average to earn) or a doctoral degree (which takes about five to seven years on average to earn).
+Most therapists need a bachelor’s degree (which takes four years to earn on average), and then a master’s degree (which takes about two to three years on average to earn) or a doctoral degree (which takes about five to seven years on average to earn).

-This means that if one already has a bachelor’s degree, it is a matter of two to ten years before they can be licensed as a therapist.
-Before one can become a licensed therapist they also need hours of supervised clinical work, but most master’s programs include this experience.
+Formal education is followed by supervised clinical hours of direct experience before one can become licensed as a therapist.
+This means that if one already has a bachelor’s degree, it is a matter of four to ten years before they can be licensed as a therapist.

 What Does a Therapist Do?